YtCharmyngeBole/bolepen.ooo/README.md

 - [ ] Adds a new **Character Sheet** page
 - [ ] Adds a new **Social Media Policy** page
+- [ ] Adds a mini web application to customize Artist's and Customer's Commissions Policy

 ### Design